isomerpages/govtech-stp/_vaccinated-travel-lane/VTL Land/Vaccinated Travel Lane (Land) Overview.md

 	<p style="line-height:1.4; font-size:18px;"><b><a target="_blank" href="https://go.gov.sg/vtl-portal">CLICK HERE TO APPLY</a> FOR A VACCINATED TRAVEL PASS (LAND) (VTP LAND)</b>.</p>
 	<p style="line-height:1.4; margin-top:20px; font-size:18px;">Please note the following before applying:
 		</p><ol style="margin-top:0px; list-style-type:disc;">
-			<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.4;"> <b>Applicants do not need to rush to apply as there is no quota for VTPs, and are advised to secure their bus tickets first (see Criterion 4).</b> VTPs will be issued immediately if your application is in order and vaccination records can be verified by the application system.</li>
+			<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.4;">Applicants <b>are advised to secure their bus tickets first (see Criterion 4).</b> VTPs will be issued immediately if your application is in order and vaccination records can be verified by the application system.</li>
 			<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.4;"><b>Applicants must apply for VTPs between 3 and 60 calendar days before their date of departure.</b></li>
 			<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.4;">VTPs are valid for up to 14 calendar days from the traveller's chosen date of entry.
 Travellers not travelling during this date range can apply for a VTP later.
 Travellers not travelling during this date range can apply for a VTP later.</li>
 			<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.4;">Accompanying children aged 12 and below and are unvaccinated do <b><u>not</u></b> need to apply. </li>